-In Michigan, laws were passed in 2014 allowing landlords to take matters into your own hands.
+In Michigan, laws were passed in 2014 allowing landlords to take matters into their own hands.
 In our state, you’re legally allowed to change the locks and remove the belongings of the squatters from your property because of the “self-help” law (HB 5069/PA 223).
 But you still can’t physically remove them, because that might result in a lawsuit for assault.

 In general, Michigan has stricter laws and punishments for squatters and trespassers alike.
-This helps in discouraging squatting and trespassing, while making it easier for landlords to remove them quicker, without time-consuming evictions.
+This helps in discouraging squatting and trespassing while making it easier for landlords to remove them quicker, without time-consuming evictions.

 What can you do to prevent squatters in the first place?